alo9507/EZClientAuth/README.md

 4. Follow [the official Google FirebaseAuth documentation for iOS](https://firebase.google.com/docs/auth/ios/start) to integrate the Firebase SDK into your project.</br>
    <b>NOTE:</b> <i>Recent changes in XCode projects paving the way for SwiftUI mean you should call `FirebaseApp.configure` in `SceneDelegate` not `AppDelegate` as it says in the Google documentation.</i>
 5. Be sure to enable `Email/Password` sign-in in the Authentication tab of your iOS Firebase project.
-6. Sign up a new user and then sign in or out as you please!
+6. Sign up a new user.
+Then sign-in or sign-out as you please!